Heartwood Healing Centre is governed by a volunteer Board of Directors who provide guidance and set direction for the organization.

 Kristen is a relational and family therapist, holding a Master’s degree in Marriage and Family Therapy from the University of Winnipeg, and a Master of Arts degree in Children’s Literature from McGill.
 She is deeply interested in the power of stories and the ways people weave personal and collective narratives to heal childhood trauma and contribute to making a better world.
 Kristen believes that people are at their best when they are able to align with their sense of purpose and engage in meaningful, supportive relationships with others.
 In her role as supervisor, Kristen supports clinical staff to show up the best way they can in their work and strives to contribute to a welcoming environment that centres the healing and growth of the people who access our services.
 Kristen is a settler, cis-gender woman who is honoured to work and contribute to community on Treaty One territory.
 She currently lives with 2 teenagers and 2 cats in Winnipeg’s vibrant West End!

 Mae Sawka (she/her) is a white settler of Mennonite, Ukrainian and French descent living on Treaty 1 territory.
 She is a Registered Social Worker and holds a Masters in Social Work.
-She offers long-term therapy through an eclectic approach using elements of relational therapies, internal family systems therapies, eye movement desensitization reprocessing (EMDR), polyvagal theory, somatic therapies, and cognitive therapies.
+She has been working as long-term therapist and is excited to support therapists in a new way.

 She is queer and is mom to a dog and a cat.
 She began her work in social services over 10 years ago, working in sexual violence, crisis and other short-term capacities.
-Mae has now been at Heartwood for 7 years and continues to find it heartening and rewarding.
+Mae has now been at Heartwood for nearly a decade and continues to find it heartening and rewarding.

 Kim (she/her) is the Connect & Thrive Counsellor and Peer Supervisor at Heartwood.
 She was hired at Heartwood in 2023 and used to work for the agency when it was The Laurel Centre many years ago.
 Kim is trained as a Psychiatric Nurse but her desire to work with community and provide resources to those who typically have not had access to services moved her into the non-profit sector.
 She values community care, harm reduction, and models of service delivery that accept and welcome all people in safe(r) and caring ways that work outside of mainstream healthcare systems.
 She feels strongly that the folks she has met along the way, and the relationships she has formed with folks over the years have been reciprocal and instrumental in her own growth as well.
 She enjoys learning and challenging herself and is inspired by the folks she works with every day.
 Outside of work, you can find Kim starting up a bonfire and checking out music in the local scene.